-Using the appropriate height access equipment for your construction project is vital, but it can be tricky to know you’re selecting the right thing when you contact an access hire supplier.
+Using the appropriate height access equipment for your construction project is vital, but it can be tricky to know you’re selecting the right thing when you contact an access equipment supplier.

 If it’s the first time you’ve faced decisions about what height access equipment to hire or buy, it’s worth doing some prep work, so you have the right information ready when you contact an equipment supply group.
 An equipment supplier will usually be happy to answer your queries, but if you’ve done your prep, you can reduce the chance of hiring or buying the wrong thing, and save a lot of time.